-The panel also evaluates proposals on how the working environment can be developed with regard to individual health, safety and development; and what role occupational health services can have.
-Studies on the link between working environment and levels of participation in working life, and how individual demands can be observed within the development of the organization are included.
-The area also includes research on intervention and implementation of preventive measures in the working environment, as well as research on stress and the psychosocial work environment.
+The panel evaluates proposals on how the working environment can be developed with regard to individual health, safety and development; and what role occupational health services can have.
+Studies on the link between working environment and levels of participation in working life, and how individual demands can be observed within the development of the organisation are included.
+The area also includes research on intervention and implementation of preventive measures in the working environment.

 - Repetitive strain injuries, ergonomics and rehabilitation